 Lasting change begins with a clear intention; the identification of a simple, repeatable action that exemplifies it, the commitment to follow through, and the will to begin.
 For example, if our goal is to improve our health and we are not currently exercising, then something as simple as committing to walking twenty minutes, six times a week, gives us a readily repeatable action.
 The key is to begin right away and stay with it by keeping in mind that the end result we seek is not separate from our daily activity.
 Improved health begins with the first walk, and continues every day after that.

-Drop by drop: Fill Your Life with Goodness
+Conscious Living: Drop by Drop, Fill Your Life with Goodness

 What will you do to fill your life with goodness today?